wbcomdesigns/buddypress-contact-me/README.txt

 == Description ==

-BuddyPress Contact Me plugin comes with the feature that members can contact to each other.
+BuddyPress Contact Me allows members to ask somthing to any member of the community.
+It also allows to contact members of community without registering to the community ( opttional).

 == Installation ==

-This section describes how to install the plugin and get it working.
+BuddyPress Contact Me allows members to ask somthing to any member of the community.
+It also allows to contact members of community without registering to the community ( opttional).

 e.g.